K-5 (missile): History

 The development of the K-5 began in 1951.
 The first test firings were in 1953.
 It was tested (but not operationally carried) by the Yakovlev Yak-25.
 The weapon entered service as the Grushin/Tomashevich (Грушин/Томашевич) RS-2U (also known as the R-5MS or K-5MS) in 1957.
 The initial version was matched to the RP-2U (Izumrud-2) radar used on the MiG-17PFU, MiG-19PM.
-An improved variant, K-5M or RS-2US in PVO service, entered production in 1959, matched to the RP-9/RP-9U (Sapfir) radar of the Sukhoi Su-9.
+An improved variant, K-5M or RS-2US in PVO service, entered production in 1959, matched to the RP-9/RP-9U (TsD-30) radar of the Sukhoi Su-9.
 The People's Republic of China developed a copy under the designation PL-1, for use by their J-6B fighters.

 The difficulties associated with beam-riding guidance, particularly in a single-seat fighter aircraft, were substantial, making the 'Alkali' primarily a short-range anti-bomber missile.
 Around 1967 the K-5 was replaced by the K-55 (R-55 in service), which replaced the beam-riding seeker with the semi-active radar homing or infrared seekers of the K-13 (AA-2 'Atoll').
 The weapon was 7.8 kg heavier than the K-5, but had a smaller 9.1 kg warhead.
-The K-55 remained in service through about 1977, probably being retired with the last of the Sukhoi Su-9 interceptors.
+The K-55 remained in service until about 1977, probably being retired with the last of the Sukhoi Su-9 interceptors.